Hawaii Homeowners Insurance

 What’s Covered With a Hawaii Homeowners Insurance Policy?

-☘ Coverage C is designed to protect the policyholder’s personal belongings that are kept within the home.
-For homeowners, this coverage can extend to items kept on the property, such as a lawnmower.
+Coverage C is designed to protect the policyholder’s personal belongings that are kept within the home.
+For homeowners, this coverage can pay to replace things like furniture, electronics, clothes and even items kept on the property, like lawnmowers.

-☘ Similar to personal liability, medical payments to others (also called MedPay) covers minor injuries that occur on the policyholder’s property — whether or not they’re found liable for the incident.
+Similar to personal liability, medical payments to others covers minor injuries that occur on the policyholder’s property — whether or not they’re found liable for the incident.
 Policies usually have between $1,000 and $5,000 worth of MedPay coverage.

-Which Perils Are Most Commonly Covered by Homeowners Insurance in Hawaii?
+Which Perils Are Covered by Homeowners Insurance in Hawaii?

 Since Hawaii is prone to many natural disasters, such as volcanoes erupting and major rainstorms that seem to come just as quickly as they go, having the right homeowners insurance in place is pivotal to the safety of your home, your family, any personal belongings and your wellbeing.